gblock-arango/arango-workflow-app/README.md

 # arango-workflow-app

 Credit: Arthur Keen - this dashboard UI is based on Arthur's onto-extractor repo.
-I added components for Genie Chat integration and a framework for deploying on Databricks with the gateway and other apps.
+I added components for workflows associated with event recognition and GraphML (graphlet detetection and visualization), Genie Chat integration, querying Unity Catalog metadata and enriching it with graph semantics, and a framework for deploying on Databricks with the gateway and other apps.

 Unified **Databricks App**: FastAPI BFF + static Next.js UI (**OntoExtract**).
 Genie chat is proxied to [arango-mcp-app](../arango-mcp-app/); Arango data via [arango-gateway-app](../arango-gateway-app/) only.